mprice36/NIEM.github.io/reference/concepts/type/simple/json/index.md

 }
 ```

-The following is a template for a simple type with an enumeration:
+The following is another template for a simple type with an enumeration:

 ```json
 {